Ken-Tucker/ClientNoSqlDB/README.md

 * Issue a pull request that fixes a bug or adds a new feature.

 If your pull request is accepted I will add you on as a contributer

+# We now have a Slack channel.

+Join me at clientnosql.slack.com if you want to talk about the NoSql database